rsksmart/ri-aggregation/docs/tokens.md

 - **Off-chain part (storage + prover costs):** the cost of the state storage and the SNARK (zero-knowledge proof) generation.
 This part depends on the use of hardware resources and is therefore invariable.
-Our benchmarks give estimates of ~0.001 USD per transfer.
+Our benchmarks give estimates of [~0.001 USD](https://github.com/rsksmart/rif-rollup/blob/main/core/bin/zksync_api/src/fee_ticker/mod.rs#L269) per transfer.
-- **On-chain part (gas costs):** for every RIF Rollup block, the validator must pay Rootstock gas to verify the SNARK, plus additionally ~0.4k gas per transaction to publish the state 𝛥. The on-chain part is a variable that depends on the current gas price in the Rootstock network.
+- **On-chain part (gas costs):** for every RIF Rollup block the validator must pay gas to verify the SNARK proof, plus additional gas per transaction to publish the state 𝛥, depending on the transaction type.
 However, this part is orders of magnitude cheaper than the cost of normal RBTC/ERC20 transfers.

 ### **How fees are paid**